DavidScales/testing-goat/README.md

             self.assertEqual(first_saved_item.text, 'The first (ever) list item')
             self.assertEqual(second_saved_item.text, 'Item the second')

-Here I can instantiate a instance of the item model with Item(), and set the text attribute directly with first_item.text = 'The ...'.
+Here I can instantiate an instance of the item model with `Item()`, and set the `text` attribute directly with `first_item.text = 'The ...'`.

-The Model class's save() method lets use write the Item class instance to the DB (presumably as a row), and similarly we can use Model.objects.all() to query from the database, returning a list-like object that can be processed further with python.
+The Model class's `save()` method lets us write the `Item` class instance to the DB (presumably as a row), and similarly we can use `Model.objects.all()` to query from the database, returning a list-like object that can be processed further with Python.

-For testing

-Django's TestCase creates a separate test database from migrations (including unapplied ones, pre `migrate` command). so when you run your tests, a new clean DB is created, and then destroyed when the tests are finished.
-And actually I imagine the db is cleared in between the tests, so each is independent.
+Django's `TestCase` also creates a separate test database from migrations (including unapplied ones, that haven't yet been applied with the `migrate` command.
+I assume this is so you can test your migrations before applying them).
+So when you run your tests, a new clean DB is created, and then destroyed when the tests are finished.
+And actually I imagine the DB is cleared in between the tests, so each is independent.

-Aside
+An author's note:

 >Good unit testing practice says that each test should only test one thing.
 The reason is that it makes it easier to track down bugs.
 Having multiple assertions in a test means that, if the test fails on an early assertion, you don’t know what the status of the later assertions is.

-The author makes a note about unit tests and databases:
+The author also makes a note about unit tests and databases:

 > Purists will tell you that a "real" unit test should never touch the database, and that the test I’ve just written should be more properly called an integrated test, because it doesn’t only test our code, but also relies on an external system—​that is, a database.

-So i should come back to this once I know more.
-TODO.
+So I should come back to this once I know more.
+TODO:.

-### upgrading FT's
+### Upgrading FT's

-In my case when working through building the app, my functional tests didnt actually use TestCase, instead relying only on Selenium.
-So no test database was create, and each time I ran an FT it was actually polluting my databse with a bunch of duplicate test entries.
+In my case when working through building the app, my functional tests didn't actually use TestCase, instead relying only on Selenium.
+So no test database was created, and each time I ran an FT it was actually polluting my database with a bunch of duplicate test entries.
 Which is firstly annoying, but also means that my functional tests are not independent.

-This can be solved with `LiveServerTestCase`
-* Like Django's Unittest, starts up a dev server and a uses a separate test DB, runs any method that starts with "test"
+This can be solved with `LiveServerTestCase`, which like Django's `unittest.TestCase`, starts up a dev server and a uses a separate test DB, running any method that starts with "test".

-To use it, I have to move the functional test into a python module (just a directory with a __init__.py file), because thats what the django test runner expects.
+To use it, I have to move the functional test into a Python module (which is apparently just a directory with an `__init__.py` file), because that's what the Django test runner expects.

-so instead of functional_test.py its
+So instead of `functional_test.py` at the project root, it's

     functional_test
     |-- __init__.py
     |-- test.py

-Then instead of running the FT directly with like python functional_test.py, I use django's manage.py
+Then instead of running the FT directly with like `python functional_test.py`, I use Django's `manage.py` command:

     python manage.py test functional_test

-and the new test.py file simply updates my original test from a simple python script like:
+And the new `test.py` file simply updates my original tests from a simple Python script like:

     from selenium import webdriver